yinan-c/RSS-GPT/README.md

 ## Configuration

 - Fork this repo
 - Add Repository Secrets
     - U_NAME: your GitHub username
     - U_EMAIL: your GitHub email
     - WORK_TOKEN: your GitHub personal access with `repo` and `workflow` scope
     - OPENAI_API_KEY: your OpenAI API key, get it from [here](https://platform.openai.com/account/api-keys)
 - Enable GitHub Actions to deploy GitHub Pages in repo settings
 - Configure your RSS feeds in config.ini
 - Change the links in 'main.py' to your own GitHub pages.

+You can check out [here](https://yinan.me/rss-gpt-manual-en.html) for a more detailed configuration guide.

 ## Hosted RSS Feeds in this repo, feel free to subscribe